Loss of control (aeronautics)

-In aeronautics, loss of control (LOC) is the unintended departure of an aircraft from controlled flight, and is a significant factor in several aviation accidents worldwide and the leading cause of jet fatalities worldwide.
+In aeronautics, loss of control (LOC) is the unintended departure of an aircraft from controlled flight and is a significant factor in several aviation accidents worldwide.
+In 2015 it was the leading cause of general aviation accidents.
 Loss of control may be the result of mechanical failure, external disturbances, aircraft upset conditions, or inappropriate crew actions or responses.

 Causes

-Aircraft experiencing a loss of control depart from normal flight and can reach attitudes or situations from which it is impossible for them to be recovered.
+Loss of control causes aircraft to depart from normal flight and possibly reach altitudes or encounter situations from which it can be difficult or impossible to recover, such as a stall or a spin.
 Due to the certification and design processes, it is extremely rare for aircraft to experience a loss of control without extreme mishandling or a technical defect.

-A NASA study on aircraft loss of control causal factors and mitigation challenges developed a preliminary list of causal factors that contribute to loss of control compiled through interviews, reviews of accident reports and team analysis of available data.
+A NASA study focused on identifying causal factors and addressing mitigation challenges related to aircraft loss of control had developed a preliminary list of contributing factors through a process that involved interviews, reviews of accident reports, and team analysis of available data.
 Causal factors in the list were segregated into three categories: (1) pilot- or human-induced; (2) environmentally-induced; and (3) systems-induced.
 The following list does not order the causal factors by frequency of occurrence or importance.

 Contributing factors involving inappropriate pilot actions may include: